"Here are some answers!"

 - Assistance with the resolution of problems and complaints regarding non-compliance with the M/WBE Program.

 What type of firm qualifies as a M/WBE?

 A: Per NC General Statue 143-128.4, to quality as a HUB, a business must be at least 51% owned, controlled, and managed by 1 or more citizens or lawful permanent citizens of the United States who are members of 1 or more of the following groups: (1) Black, (2) Hispanic,

 - For the purposes of M/WBE, Minority Business Enterprises group members are African American, Hispanic Americans, Pacific Rim Asian Americans, and American Indian owned businesses.

 - All other American women not included in the above groups are eligible for certification as Women Business Enterprises (WBE) under the M/WBE program.

-How are M/WBEs notified of construction, procurement, professional and other services opportunities with the City of Winston-Salem?
+How are M/WBE's notified of procurement opportunities with the City of Winston-Salem?

 A: There are several ways to be notified.
 They are:

-- Weekly notification of upcoming opportunities are emailed to businesses who sign up with the City of Winston-Salem.
-Please complete the vender registration form to receive notifications.
+- Weekly notification of upcoming opportunities (construction, goods & services, professional services, department needs, etc.) are emailed to businesses who sign up with the City of Winston-Salem.
+Please complete the vendor registration form to receive notifications.